sirkotal/linkpedia/docs/ProjectManagement.md

 ### WHAT WENT WRONG

 - A small issue in the Login screen prevented us from delivering it on this iteration.
-- We failed to get the Register screen's UI and the comments' frontend ready for this iteration.
 - We didn't allocate enough resources to getting the Gherkin acceptance tests where we wanted them to be.

 ### WHAT TO DO NEXT